 The flavor is exotic and complex – a little tart, salty, and spicy all rolled into one.
-It does call for some more unique spices, like mango powder (amchoor) and asafoetida (hing) which may take some extra sourcing.
-Amazon.com carries both amchoor and hing to make sourcing much simpler.
+It does call for some more unique spices, like mango powder (amchoor) and asafoetida (thing), which may take some extra sourcing.
+Amazon.com carries both amchoor and hing to make sourcing much simpler (affiliate links, folks.)

 Homemade Chaat Masala

 - Roast the seeds over low heat until they are aromatic (2 to 3 minutes), then remove from heat.

 - Combine all of the ingredients, then, using a mortar and pestle, crush them into powder form.